v-bliznyukov/labsSNA/lab1.md

 To start with, it is better first to describe `/etc/apt/sources.list` file.
 This file contains a list of repositories (package sources) of the system, where each line is a package info (source, format, and other components).
 That file is *unique* and usually it contains system native repositories.
 Thus, imagine we have a lot of repositories and we want to remove one of them.
 For that, we need to manipulate the whole list.
 This causes access issues (with only one file we would have many users to have access to it) and, consequently, harder to maintain.
 With `etc/apt/sources.list.d` is a directory, users can create multiple files of .list and define repositories there.
 As a result, when one wants to remove a repository, they can simply remove specific file from `/etc/apt/sources.list.d` without manipulating the main list.
 This is much more manageable.

+#### Usage example:

+I would use `nano /etc/apt/sources.list.d/filename.list`, because I want to add a repository definition in a separete file, then I would add a line (its format is specified in the second task) and save the file.

 ### 2. How can you add/delete 3rd party repositories to install required software?
 Provide an example.